How to Reduce Post-Workout Pain

 Keep a water bottle on hand throughout your workout, or make regular trips to the water fountain.
 When it comes to sports drinks, proceed with caution—these are best suited for high-intensity sessions lasting over an hour.
 Many of these drinks are also high in calories, sugar, and sodium, so make sure to read the nutrition label as many sports drinks contain multiple servings in each bottle.

 It may not heal your muscle fibers, but a light stretch after a workout sure does feels great; not to mention it helps release relieve tightness and improve your range of motion!
 Of course, make sure you play it by ear—if It feels unbearable to move, stretch, or extend your sore body part in a certain way, give it more time.

 Some of your post-exercise soreness is caused by toxins.
 When your muscles break down, they release toxins into your body that need to be filtered out.
 Drinking lots of water helps your kidneys and liver remove these toxins so that you can perform better during your next workout.

 3. Whip up a quick protein shake.

-Since protein is the “building block” of muscle, it’s important to nourish your muscles with high-quality protein after a tough workout.
+Since protein is the “building block” of muscle, it’s important to nourish your muscles with high-quality protein (such as Lean Body®) after a tough workout.
 You’ll also want to get a good dose of carbohydrates (to help replenish your body’s glycogen stores), so make sure to choose a supplement that has a nice balance of protein and carbs.
-Also try and look for something with health-promoting essential vitamins and minerals—they’re an added bonus!
+Also, try and look for something with health-promoting essential vitamins and minerals—they’re an added bonus!